modir/using-laminas-framework-book/version2/docs/intro.md

 finds a problem.
 You can incorporate those fixes with a single command through Composer dependency manager.

-I> Practice shows that using a framework for writing your website is more secure than using "pure" I> PHP, because you don't need to reinvent the wheel.
-Most security vulnerabilities in frameworks I> are already known and fixed by the community of users.
+> Practice shows that using a framework for writing your website is more secure than using "pure"
+> PHP, because you don't need to reinvent the wheel.
+Most security vulnerabilities in frameworks
+> are already known and fixed by the community of users.

 Laminas provides the following features allowing to make your web site secure: